roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader ****** bydawn1958© When Julie walked across the parking lot, she felt Sarah's eyes following her every step.
+When Julie walked across the parking lot, she felt Sarah's eyes following her every step.
 The silence in the car was deafening, as she opened the passenger door and leaned into the front seat.
 Julie noticed the stunned look on her mother's face and almost lost her nerve.
 "I...
 I can't go home now.
 I have to do some extra work with Coach Sarah," she said.

  "Darling, she kissed you... kissed you on the lips!"
 Dani looked at her daughter and didn't know what else to say about what she witnessed.